-A short ride from the Penzance train station, we settle into Mousehole (3 nights), a beautiful Cornish village with views across the bay to St. Michael's Mount.
-We’ll take the quintessential coast walk, surrounded by banks of golden gorse, azure water, grey granite cliffs and wide skies.
+You’ll begin by settling into a beautiful Cornish village with views across the bay to St. Michael’s Mount.
+Enjoy taking the quintessential coast walk, surrounded by banks of golden gorse, azure water, grey granite cliffs and wide skies.
 There’s time for shopping and, in season, a performance at the Minack amphitheater carved into the rock.

-Depending on the tides, we ferry or walk to the former Benedictine monastery on St. Michael’s Mount.
-Following a morning visit to the Victorian cathedral in Truro, we’ll amble through the mysterious gardens and ancient woodlands of the Lost Gardens of Heligan.
+Depending on the tides, you’ll ferry or walk to the former Benedictine monastery on St. Michael’s Mount.
+Following a morning visit to the Victorian cathedral in Truro, amble through the mysterious gardens and ancient woodlands of the Lost Gardens of Heligan.

 DAYS 4-7 – FOWEY / BODMIN

-Fowey (pronounced Foy and our home for 3 nights) is in the heart of Daphne du Maurier country.
-It’s also the center of the region’s lively maritime trade, which is ours to discover by foot with a local friend.
+Fowey (pronounced Foy and your home for 3 nights) is in the heart of Daphne du Maurier country.
+It’s also the center of the region’s lively maritime trade, which is yours to discover by foot with a local friend.

-On to Land’s End, where we meet up with a local ecologist guide who escorts us to Zennor, where traces of Stone and Bronze Age works are still visible.
+On to Land’s End, where you’ll meet up with a local ecologist guide who escorts you to Zennor, where traces of Stone and Bronze Age works are still visible.
 And no Cornish visit is complete without an exploration of Tintagel Castle.
 Whether you believe the Arthurian legends or not, there’s no denying the haunting beauty of this place.
-On our last morning, we wander the gardens of Lanhydrock House before parting company in Bodmin for trains to London.
+On your last morning, get the opportunity to wander the gardens of Lanhydrock House before parting company in Bodmin for trains to London.

-Starting Point:Mousehole – 3:00 pm – Lobby of The Old Coastguard Hotel
+Starting Point:Cornwall – 3:00 pm – Lobby of St. Ives Harbour Hotel

 Ending Point:Bodmin – 2:00 pm – Bodmin Parkway Rail Station